- May 16, 2025

 How can you reach the Sun Temple in Modhera?

-To go to the Sun Temple in Gujarat, one can take various transportation mediums, including road, rail, and air.
+To reach the Sun Temple in Gujarat, one can use various modes of transportation, including road, rail, and air.

 What are some historical temples in Gujarat worth visiting?